sodadata/docs/soda-cloud/anomaly-dashboard.md

 ## Set up anomaly detection dashboards

-Add an anomaly detection dashboard to one or more datasets by configuring profiling for a new data source in Soda Cloud.
+Activate an anomaly detection dashboard to one or more datasets by configuring profiling for a new data source in Soda Cloud.
 Refer to the [Get started]({% link soda-agent/managed-agent.md %}#add-a-new-data-source) documentation for full data source onboarding instructions.

 1. As a Soda Admin in your Soda Cloud account, navigate to **your avatar** > **Organization Settings** to validate that the checkbox for **Enable Soda-hosted Agent** is checked.
 2. If your data source is [compatible]({% link soda-agent/managed-agent.md %}#compatibility) with a Soda-hosted agent, navigate to **your avatar** > **Data Sources**, then click **Add New** to begin the guided data source onboarding workflow.